 - Since 2014, average annual charges associated with ED visits for NTDCs have increased by 62%, while the rate of ED visits for NTDCs has continued to decrease.

 - Patients most likely to visit the ED for an NTDC are 25-34 years old, uninsured or have Medicaid coverage, live in a rural area, or have an income below $48,000 per year.

 - Black individuals were 44% more likely to visit an ED for NTDCs compared with white individuals.

 These trends reflect changes and growing inequities in Americans’ access to dental care.

 You may also be interested in:

 - A Systematic Review of Dental-Related Emergency Department Visits Among Medicaid Beneficiaries, an article in the Journal of Public Health Dentistry takes an in-depth look at the incidence of dental-related ED visits for Medicaid enrollees compared to those with other types of insurance.

 - Americans Are Still Not Getting the Dental Care They Need, the first in a series of reports from our annual State of Oral Health Equity in America 2022 survey, this publication explores persistent inequities in the nation’s oral health.

 - Webinar: How’s America’s Oral Health?
-Barriers to Care, Common Problems, and Ongoing Inequity, a webinar on Thursday, June 16 at 1 p.m.
-ET that offers one ADA CERP credit and will explore the State of Oral Health Equity in America 2022 survey with three researchers and a leading oral health advocate.
+Barriers to Care, Common Problems, and Ongoing Inequity, a webinar recording that explores the State of Oral Health Equity in America 2022 survey with three researchers and a leading oral health advocate.